 Route: go back to the 1st roundabout, take the 1st exit to Les Aumière, continue to Boulevard André Soutou, then to Boulevard Abbé Pierre, Rue de Naulas, Boulevard de Combe Rozières, Boulevard Achille Souques, Boulevard du Puits de Calès, Rue des Comtes de Toulouse, D41

-Recommended accommodation: Millau, camping sites near Milllau on the Tarn
+Recommended accommodation: Millau, camping sites near Millau on the Tarn

 Note: If you use Google maps to navigate, it will send you via the highway A75, which is not quite picturesque for a road trip

 Our road trip starts in Millau – a relatively biggish and a bit sleepy medieval town.
 Once called the gloves capital of France, with thriving glove-making and tanning industries, today Millau is mostly famous for the viaduct and is used as a starting point for any trip in the Gorges du Tarn.
-There are a few lovely squares in the town with restaurant and cafés, where in the summer you can sit outside and enjoy the warm weather.
+There are a few lovely squares in the town with restaurants and cafés, where you can sit outside in the summer and enjoy the warm weather.

 The bridge over Tarn at Millau is like nothing you have ever seen.
 I was absolutely impressed by this architectural wonder.
 The iconic structure can be compared with the Eifel Tower or the Golden Gate Bridge.
-With its almost 245 m, the Millau Viaduct was the tallest bridge in the world when it was finished in 2004.
+With its 343 m, the Millau Viaduct is the tallest bridge in the world.
 The visitor’s center at the bridge is free and offers an interesting exhibition about the bridge and the construction thereof.
 There are also guided tours to the viaduct itself.

 The last stop on day 1 from this itinerary is the super tiny, but irresistibly cute village of Peyre.
 For a reason it has be included in the official list of the Most Beautiful Villages in France.
 The name of the village in Occitan language means ‘stone’ and indeed the village is literally glued to the cliffs using them as a back wall for most of the buildings.
 This type of villages are called ‘troglodyte’ in French, which can loosely be translated as ‘semi-cave dwellings’ in English.
 There are quite a few of these in the region.
 From Peyre there’s a very beautiful view to the viaduct of Millau.